SharpCoder/react-basic-router/README.md

 ## Getting Started

 React basic router is just javascript, it can be webpacked or required as you like.
+Find the npm package here: https://www.npmjs.com/package/react-basic-router

+This is how you can install it.

 ```bash
 npm install --save-dev react-basic-router